DSC-SPIDAL/harp/Hands-on.md

 # Clean up all dangling cache
 sudo docker system prune
 ```
-If you like to open multiple terminals etc and need to log into the docker image, following commands can be used.
+Find the docker container ID by

 ```bash
 sudo docker ps
 ```
-The above command will show the container ID and you can use it to log into the docker.
+and log into the docker by

 ```bash
 sudo docker exec -it <container_id> bash